ballerina-platform/openapi-tools/module-ballerina-openapi/Package.md

  1. Generate the Ballerina service or client code for a given OpenAPI definition.
  2. Export the OpenAPI definition of a Ballerina service.
- 3. Validate service implementation of a given OpenAPI Contract.
+ 3. Validate the service implementation of a given OpenAPI contract.

 The `openapi` command in Ballerina is used for OpenAPI to Ballerina and Ballerina to OpenAPI code generations.
 Code generation from OpenAPI to Ballerina can produce `ballerina service stubs` and `ballerina client stubs`.
-The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during compile time.
+The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
 This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

 ### OpenAPI to Ballerina